ensdomains/docs/README.md

 ## 📖 Contributing

 We welcome contributions to the ENS documentation.
 If you would like to contribute, please read the [contributing guidelines](./CONTRIBUTING.md).
-All content is written in mdx, and [markdown files can be found here](./app/pages).
+All content is written in mdx, and [markdown files can be found here](./docs).

 ## 📄 License

-Something about license goes here.
 Please check the license information from the [LICENSE](./LICENSE) file.